migueldelucasdoit/gke-observability-workshop/lab-07/README.md

 ## Introduction
 * The goal of this lab is creating a Cloud Monitoring [custom dashboard]() that reflects the performance metrics of both [API component](../lab-01/app/api/k8s/deployment.yaml) and [Worker component](../lab-01/app/worker/k8s/deployment.yaml).
-* After you have created the dashboard we would like to create
+* After you have created the dashboard we would like to create an [*SLO* based on an *SLI*](https://sre.google/sre-book/service-level-objectives/) for the [Worker component](../lab-01/app/worker/k8s/deployment.yaml) on the number of processed messages.

 ## Preparation